 There are a wide range of eating venues dotted across Armagh – from café to restaurant and with a focus on serving the best of local foods.
 For more information please visit www.visitarmagh.com

 The Mall, an amazing green space in the centre of Armagh, is suitable for impromptu picnics.
 Whilst there are no specific tables in The Mall, there are bins located close by.

 Armagh has a strong presence of independent retailers and the visitor will find many quirky and unusual gifts in the stores.

 Armagh is family-friendly.
 Leisure facilities include soft play and swimming pool, planetarium, theatre with wide range of kids arts, crafts and drama.
 Green space in The Mall all kids to stretch their legs; there is a play park in the Palace Demesne with walks, an orienteering trail and sensory garden.

 Combination of free and paid for car parking in the City.
 Coach parking is available at various attractions and drop off points in the city centre.
-Lunch vouchers are provided to coach drivers through the Visitor Information Centre.

 Most public spaces have wheelchair access.
 There are accessible public toilets located across the City, and toilets with baby changing facilities.